TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 ## Containment Courses of Action
 Containment courses of action may include:
-- Local user account disablement
-- Authorization/access revocation
-- Host isolation by removal of a network card
+- Isolation from Internet
+- Isolation from internal network segments via router, firewall, switch, or VLAN
-- Host isolation by EDR or similar software
+- Isolation of host via EDR or similar software (usually can be performed remotely)
-- Port Blocking
-- IP/Domain blocking or redirection
+- Isolation of host by removal of network cable(s)
+- Disablement of domain account(s)
+- Disablement of local account(s)
+- Revocation of account authorization/access
+- LDAP Object disablement
+- Redirection or blocking access to known-bad remote IP/Domain(s)
-- Web content filtering
+- Filter web access via web content filtering software by domain or category
-- Hash Blacklisting
-- Switchport Isolation
-- VLAN/subnet Isolation
-- Trunk Switchport Isolation
+- File blocking via hash-based signatures
 - Disablement and/or Shutdown of Services/Processes
 - Power Disconnection of endpoints or network appliances
-- LDAP Object disablement
-- Software or file removal
-- Registry deletions/modifications
 - ISP assistance with DDoS response
-- Upgrading software/firmware

 Various courses of action can be taken to contain malware and malicious activity to allow further analysis and eradication.
 Courses of action may also evolve as additional information is developed during ongoing investigation.

 Often signature-based or threat intelligence-based security tools are updated with capabilities that automate containment/prevention effectively.
 This may allow careful rolling back of containment steps.
 Note that if the scope of compromise includes the OS, it is possible for malware or adversaries to remain hidden from any security tools or controls.

-Some details on containments steps are presented below.
 NIST SP 800-83 may be referred to for COAs and Response Actions (RAs) for various attacks such as DoS, malicious code, unauthorized access, and inappropriate usage.

 When possible, avoid powering off systems prior to acquiring and preserving volatile data such as running processes, network connections, and/or the entire contents of memory.
 This may not be an option if the compromised system begins to perform destructive tasks such as deleting files, exfiltrating sensitive data, formatting drives, or actively spreading to other hosts.
 In these cases, the system shall be promptly disconnected, or otherwise effectively isolated.
 If there is no backup or restoration efforts are significant, immediate shutdown through severing power shall be considered.